awslabs/clickstream-react-native/README.md

 Clickstream React Native SDK can help you easily collect and report events from React Native apps to AWS.
-This SDK is part of an AWS solution - [Clickstream Analytics on AWS](https://github.com/awslabs/clickstream-analytics-on-aws), which provisions data pipeline to ingest and process event data into AWS services such as S3, Redshift.
+This SDK is part of an AWS solution - [Clickstream Analytics on AWS](https://github.com/awslabs/clickstream-analytics-on-aws), which provisions data pipeline to ingest and process event data into AWS services such as Amazon S3, Redshift.

 The SDK relies on the [Clickstream Android SDK](https://github.com/awslabs/clickstream-android) and [Clickstream Swift SDK](https://github.com/awslabs/clickstream-swift).
 Therefore, Clickstream React Native SDK also